ryantd42/NY-Legislative-Git/2023/S6471A-2023/bill.md

  as follows:
   (i) for a class B felony, the term must be at  least  nine  years  and must not exceed twenty-five years;
+ S. 6471--A  20

   (ii)  for  a  class  C felony, the term must be at least six years and must not exceed fifteen years;
   (iii)  for  a class D felony, the term must be at least four years and must not exceed seven years; and
   (iv) for a class E felony, the term must be at least two and  one-half years and must not exceed four years.
-  (d) A defendant who stands  convicted  of  a  non-violent  felony  sex offense, other than a class A-I or class A-II felony, who is adjudicated
- S. 6471  20

- a  persistent felony offender under section 70.10 of this article, shall be sentenced pursuant to the provisions of section 70.10 or pursuant  to this subdivision.
+  (d)  A  defendant  who  stands  convicted  of a non-violent felony sex offense, other than a class A-I or class A-II felony, who is adjudicated a persistent felony offender under section 70.10 of this article,  shall be  sentenced pursuant to the provisions of section 70.10 or pursuant to this subdivision.
   6.]
 5. Sentence of imprisonment for  a  violent  felony  sex  offense.
  Except  as  provided  in  subdivisions SIX AND seven [and eight] of this section, a defendant who  stands  convicted  of  a  violent  felony  sex offense  must be sentenced pursuant to the provisions of section 70.02[, section 70.04, subdivision six  of  section  70.06,  section  70.08,  or section 70.10] of this article, as applicable.
   [7.]
 6. Sentence  for  a  class  A felony sex offense.
 When a person stands convicted of a sexually  motivated  felony  pursuant  to  section 130.91  of  this  chapter and the specified offense is a class A felony, the court must sentence the defendant in accordance with the  provisions
  of:
   (a)  section  60.06  of this [chapter] TITLE and section 70.00 of this article, as applicable, if such offense is a class A-I felony; and (b) section 70.00, [70.06 or 70.08 of this article, as applicable,] if such offense is a class A-II felony.
   [8.]
 7. Whenever a juvenile offender stands convicted of a felony  sex offense,  he  or  she  must  be  sentenced pursuant to the provisions of sections 60.10 and 70.05 of this [chapter] TITLE.
   [9.]
 8. Every determinate  sentence  for  a  felony  sex  offense,  as defined  in  paragraph  (a)  of subdivision one of this section, imposed pursuant to any section of this article, shall include as a part thereof a period of post-release  supervision  in  accordance  with  subdivision two-a of section 70.45 of this article.
-  § 23.
+  §  24.
 Paragraph  (b)  of subdivision 3 of section 60.01 of the penal
  law, as amended by chapter 548 of the laws of 1984, is amended  to  read as follows:
   (b) A fine authorized by article eighty[, provided, however, that when the  conviction is of a class B felony or of any felony defined in arti- cle two hundred twenty, the sentence shall not consist solely of a fine] OF THIS TITLE; or
-  §  24.
+  § 25.
 Subdivision 2 of section 60.02 of the penal law, as  amended  by chapter 471 of the laws of 1980, is amended to read as follows:
   (2)  If the sentence is to be imposed upon a youthful offender finding which has been substituted for a conviction for any  felony,  the  court must  impose a sentence authorized to be imposed upon a person convicted of a class E felony [provided, however, that the court must not impose a sentence of conditional discharge  or  unconditional  discharge  if  the youthful  offender  finding was substituted for a conviction of a felony defined in article two hundred twenty of this chapter].
-  §  25.
+  § 26.
 Section 60.04 of the penal law, as added by chapter 738  of  the laws  of 2004, subdivisions 3 and 5 as amended by section 17 of part AAA of chapter 56 of the laws of 2009, subdivision 6 as amended  by  section 120  of subpart B of part C of chapter 62 of the laws of 2011 and subdi- vision 7 as amended by chapter 322 of the laws of 2021,  is  amended  to read as follows:
+ S. 6471--A  21

  § 60.04 Authorized  disposition;  controlled  substances  [and marihuana felony] offenses.
   1. Applicability.
 Notwithstanding  the  provisions  of any law, this section shall govern the dispositions authorized when a person is to  be